 We drove back to Kampala wholly defeated.
 I was still getting low ball offers in my Facebook inbox, and we had a flight out to Kenya in three days.
 Charlie very well might be sitting in a parking lot for a few months while we sort out what to do with him.

 To a Dutch man that has a business in Uganda.
 He runs a guesthouse and safari company, and a 4×4 Land Cruiser is precisely what he needed.
 We never met him, but we spent many hours with his assistant who took the time to test drive the car with us and take it to a mechanic.

 “Man, this is one sweet car,” they all said.

-We sold the car for $4000 cash on a bright sunny day to his beautiful Ugandan wife and handsome safari guide, David.
-They let us kiss Charlie one last time and we told them to treat him well.
+We sold the car for $4000 USD cash on a bright sunny day to his beautiful Ugandan wife and handsome safari guide, David.
+They let us kiss Charlie one last time, and we told them to treat him well.
 We sat in the Protea Entebbe Hotel and drafted up a bill of sale, gave them the title to the car, a copy of our passport, and the keys.
-It is the buyer’s job to import the car into a new country, and that is what they will have to do.
+It is the buyer’s job to import the vehicle into a new country, and that is what they will have to do.